-Many people choose to mount watercolors, artwork on textured paper, or time-worn documents, like old maps or handwritten letters, so that they’re suspended within the window of a mat and the paper’s raw edges are visible.
-This technique is called float mounting, and it creates a very professional and unique presentation that showcases the original nature of your piece.
-It’s especially ideal for watercolor paintings, which are created on heavyweight paper and will not be damaged by mounting from the backside of the art.
+Many people choose to mount watercolors, artwork on textured paper, or time-worn documents, like old maps or handwritten letters, so that they’re suspended above an uncut mat board within a picture frame.
+This technique is called float mounting, and it creates a very professional and unique presentation that showcases the original nature of your piece when presented in a custom frame.
+The suspension of a float mount frame piece often casts dramatic shadows while also allowing artwork with raw or frayed edges to take center stage.
+Float mounting is especially ideal for watercolor paintings, which are created on heavyweight paper and will not be damaged by mounting from the backside of the art.

-For reasons of preservation, minimize the amount of adhesive you put in contact with the paper.
-And for the best lay-flat effect, avoid restraining the artwork’s natural tendency to “breathe” (to expand and contract as it absorbs and rejects moisture in the air) by taping it as little as possible with the least amount of liquid.
-Therefore, you want to use only two tabs of tape to hold the artwork against its backing.
-The backing, in this case, will be mat board.
+- For reasons of preservation, minimize the amount of adhesive you put in contact with the paper.
+And for the best lay-flat effect, avoid restraining the artwork’s natural tendency to “breathe” (to expand and contract as it absorbs and rejects moisture in the air) by taping it as little as possible.
+Therefore, you want to use only two tabs of tape (called a T-hinge, discussed later in this blog) to hold the artwork against its backing.

 Hinge-Mount Your Artwork

-It’s recommended that you hinge-mount your artwork without permanently adhering it to the mounting board.
+When it comes to float framing, it’s recommended that you hinge-mount your artwork without permanently adhering it to the mat board.
+The hinges should be T-shaped and approximately 1½” to 1¾” wide.
+The T-hinge will allow the artwork to breathe in the float mount frame.
 Hinges should be removable with water or a small amount of alcohol.
 You should use a material with enough strength to hold your artwork in place, but it should also have the ability to pull free if the art is dropped.
-So, if the hinge tears, you don’t want it to tear your artwork.
+The reasoning behind this is that if the hinge happens to tear or fall off, it won’t tear your artwork as a result.
 The best and most common materials for this are rice paper hinges, linen tape, and some archival pressure-sensitive tapes.

-Although Japanese rice paper is probably the best material to use—mostly because it’s made from traditional fibers that are known for their strength and pH neutrality—it’s not the most convenient to find and use.
-Pressure-sensitive tapes are easier to find and easier to apply.
+Although Japanese rice paper is probably the best material to use, mostly because it’s made from traditional fibers that are known for their strength and pH neutrality, it’s not the most convenient to find and use.
+Pressure-sensitive tapes, which should be approximately 1½” to 1¾” wide, are easier to find and easier to apply.
 These archival tapes can usually be found in most art supply stores and are most commonly made by Filmoplast.
 Or alternatively, you may try Japanese hinging tape.

 The advantage to these tapes is that you do not need water to apply them, so the paper will not ripple or wave.
 However, the disadvantage is that they don’t remove easily with water, especially over time (check this link for details on the Filmoplast removal process).